juristr/fabiangosebrink.github.io/_posts/2014-09-14-wpf-basics-ii-the-inotifypropertychanged-interface.md

 Lets tune this:

-  1. First we will make a namespace for this (I love namespaces) called &#8220;Common&#8221; and make a basefile in there.
+  1. First we will make a namespace for this (I love namespaces) called "Common" and make a basefile in there.
   2. We will make this function generic expecting a lambda-Expression to erase the magic string
   3. We will call the refreshing thing in the setter of the property itself.
 Then its getting refreshed everytime someone in the code sets it.

-&nbsp;

 ![alttext]({{site.baseurl}}assets/articles/2014-09-14/0797f3e5-c8c3-4ed4-ab00-889e2bd8c628.jpg)which looks like:

-<pre class="lang:c# decode:true">public class NotifyPropertyChangedBase : INotifyPropertyChanged
+<pre><code class="cs">public class NotifyPropertyChangedBase : INotifyPropertyChanged
 {
 	public event PropertyChangedEventHandler PropertyChanged;